AryanT10/TailTales/README.md

 ## Product Vision

-For: Pet owners and service providers.  <br/>
+For: Pet owners and service providers.
-Who: Need a reliable and user-friendly platform for managing pet services.  <br/>
+Who: Need a reliable and user-friendly platform for managing pet services.
-The Pets Crew Website: Is a pet services management platform.  <br/>
+The TailTales: Is a pet services management platform.
-That: Simplifies the process of finding and booking pet services.  <br/>
+That: Simplifies the process of finding and booking pet services.
-Unlike: Traditional methods of finding pet services.  <br/>
+Unlike: Traditional methods of finding pet services.
 Our product: Offers a comprehensive and community-oriented solution.